Scandltd/storm-petrel/generator/README.Development.md

     * Run the `Scand.StormPetrel.Generator.Test.csproj` and `Scand.StormPetrel.Rewriter.Test.csproj` tests.
 * Integration Testing Steps (excluding `Scand.StormPetrel.Generator.Test.csproj` and `Scand.StormPetrel.Rewriter.Test.csproj` tests):
     * Execute all tests suffixed with `StormPetrel` in Test Explorer.
 These tests should fail with a message stating `StormPetrel has regenerated baseline(s) and intentionally fails to not execute test assertions...`.
 Optionally, use the command line `dotnet test --filter "FullyQualifiedName~StormPetrel"` or a similar approach.
-    * Execute all tests again.
+    * Execute all tests now.
 Ensure the tests are recompiled at this step.
 All tests should pass as the expected baselines should have been properly overwritten in the previous step.